obaskly/AutoWP/README.md

 ### Article Generation

 - **Keyword Generation**: Users can generate a list of unique keywords on various subjects using OpenAI's GPT models.
 You can also put your desired keywords within `keywords.txt`.
 - **SEO-Friendly Articles**: The application is capable of generating SEO-friendly articles based on the provided keywords.
-Each article is tailored to be at least 700 words long, with a critical analysis and varied vocabulary.
 - **Customizable Article Count**: Users can specify the number of articles to be generated for each keyword.

 ### WordPress Integration